Forms Rendering

 ...

-is wrapped in <table>
+group is wrapped in <table>

-, and every pair
+, each pair

-is a table
+represents a table

 row <tr>